 How to Get to Koukaki

-Koukaki is easily reachable from everywhere in Athens city.
-Its northern quarters are located just below the Acropolis Hill and very close to Acropolis metro station (red line) and Syngrou-Fix metro station (red line).
+Koukaki is easily reachable from anywhere in Athens.
+Its northern quarters are located just below Acropolis Hill and very close to Acropolis metro station (red line) and Syngrou-Fix metro station (red line).

 You can even walk to Koukaki from Plaka and Syntagma.
 If you’re visiting Koukaki coming from the southern suburbs, you can use the buses and trams going up Syngrou avenue.

 Koukaki is undeniably one of the most beautiful neighborhoods in Athens, a place that combines history, arts, culture, tradition and modernity and which is widely celebrated across the planet for its natural charms, vivid nightlife, and tempting gastronomy.